nottayo/skincare-ai-search/nodejs-backend/DEPLOYMENT.md

 ## 🎉 Success!

 Once deployed, your Node.js backend will be running on Vercel with:
-- ✅ S3-powered embeddings loading
+- ✅ S3-powered embeddings loading from `s3://my-embeddings-bucket-ds3/`
 - ✅ Shopify integration
 - ✅ OpenAI chat functionality
 - ✅ Cart management system